How much does flood insurance cost?

 - The location of the lowest floor in relation to the elevation requirement on the flood map (in newer buildings only)

 - The deductible you choose and the amount of building and contents coverage.

 Federal flood insurance may be purchased through insurance companies, which sell policies through their network of agents.
 The coverage is provided by the Federal Emergency Management Agency (FEMA) and its National Flood Insurance Program (NFIP).
 Flood insurance coverage may also be provided by private insurance companies.

-If flood insurance is required in connection with a loan, but the borrower does not purchase the required amount of flood insurance, the lender must force place coverage and may charge the borrower for the cost of premiums and fees incurred in purchasing the insurance.
+If flood insurance is required in connection with a loan, but the borrower does not purchase the required amount of flood insurance, the lender must force place coverage after providing notice to the borrower and may charge the borrower for the cost of premiums and fees incurred in purchasing the insurance.
 Force placed flood insurance coverage is often more expensive than coverage under a policy purchased directly by the borrower.